saxrael/StormTracker/README.md

 *   **Zero Cheating**: Trying to send the same screenshot twice?
 The system instantly recognizes duplicate images and rejects them, ensuring complete fairness across the group.
 *   **Automated PDF Reports**: At midnight, StormTracker generates a beautiful, detailed PDF report containing group averages, visual bar charts, and a list of missing submissions, delivering it directly to administrators.
 *   **Chat with your Data**: Ask naturally, *"How is John doing on Chords this week?"* or *"What is my average score?"*, and the AI will analyze the data and provide instant answers.
+*   **Direct Admin Communication**: Administrators can send one-on-one messages or group-wide broadcasts directly through the bot, ensuring important announcements never get lost in the chat noise.
 *   **Universal Access**: Not part of the official group?
 No problem.
 You can join as a **Public User** to track your own progress privately while core members follow the group-wide curriculum.

 ---